Non-Discrimination

 Non-Discrimination Policy:

-[Hospital/Clinic Name] complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
-[Hospital/Clinic Name] does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.
+Pepper Road Endoscopy Center complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
+Pepper Road Endoscopy Center does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.

 Accessibility Services:

-- [Hospital/Clinic Name] provides free aids and services to people with disabilities to communicate effectively with us, such as:
+- Pepper Road Endoscopy Center provides free aids and services to people with disabilities to communicate effectively with us, such as:

 - Qualified sign language interpreters.